-Sweden is a wonderful place if you love the great outdoors, with fantastic hiking, fishing and, of course, winter-sports opportunities.
+If you love the great outdoors, Sweden is a wonderful place to visit at any time of year, with fantastic hiking, fishing and, of course, winter-sports opportunities.
 Best of all you won’t find the countryside overcrowded – there’s plenty of space to get away from it all, especially in the north.
 You’ll also find Swedish lakes and beaches refreshingly relaxed and always clean.

 In northern Sweden you can ski from the end of October well into April, and at Riksgränsen in Lappland you can ski under the midnight sun from late May to the end of June when the snow finally melts.
 Riksgränsen is also the place to head for if you’re into snowboarding.
 Kiruna is a good bet as a base for other winter pursuits, whether you fancy dog sledding, snowmobile riding, a night in the world’s biggest igloo (Icehotel at Jukkasjärvi), or ice fishing.
 Bear in mind, though, that the area around Kiruna is one of the coldest in the country, and temperatures in the surrounding mountains can sink to -50°C during a really cold snap.